apache/dubbo-website/docs/en-us/user/references/qos.md

 ### Safety

-In default situation, dubbo can receive any command sent from the host, which can be changed by modifying the configuration file `dubbo.properties`
+By default, dubbo can receive any command sent from the host, which can be changed by modifying the configuration file `dubbo.properties`

 ```
 dubbo.application.qos.accept.foreign.ip=false